tweag/ghc-proposals/proposals/0000-linear-types.rst

 API exports linear types, they are easy to ignore: just imagine that the arrows are regular arrows, it will work as expected.

-Linear data types are just regular Haskell type, which means its cheap to interact with existing libraries.
+Linear data types are just regular Haskell types, which means it is cheap to interact with existing libraries.
 That is, unless there are linear arrows in argument position.
 In which case, attempt to use a non-linear function will raise a linear-type error.
 The motivating